GuaciG/GuaciG/README.md

 My name is Guaci Gutierrez.
 I'm a Spanish developer girl.
 Everyday I do my best to become a good developer, that's my goal.

+Although my projects may not look awesome at first sight, I work hard to build websites, mainly on HTML and CSS code.
+As a beginner, I try to do my best to start in the amazing world of web development.
+Fortunately, practice is key to learn from mistakes and keep growing as a developer.

+My latest projects are small apps that users can interact with, integrating HTML, CSS, Sass, JavaScript, and React.
+I always try to comply with the basic Responsive Web Design best practices, testing them to make sure they work well on any device, both on desktop and mobile.

 ## Languages, Frameworks, Libraries and Tools